cloudmaster2010/openstack/packstack/openstack-with-packstack.md

-Installation of OpenStack with Packstack
+# OpenStack installation with Packstack
 This includes installing the CentOS with VirtualBox, preparing and planning your environment, and installation of OpenStack step by step.

-Step 0.
+## Step 0.
 Prerequisites.
 CentOS8 has become EOL(End of Life), so we will use CentOS7, which is the currently available OS version.

-0-1.
+### 0-1.
 Download VirtualBox and install it.

-0-2.
+### 0-2.
 Download CentOS7.
   http://ftp.nara.wide.ad.jp/pub/Linux/centos/7.9.2009/isos/x86_64/CentOS-7-x86_64-DVD-2009.iso

-0-3.
+### 0-3.
 Choose one of the virtualization tools to install OpenStack.
   a.
 Packstack (O) <-- We chose this installer.
   b.
 TripleO
   c. devstack